 The County utilizes various computer systems and network technology to perform many of its vital operations.
 Such operations often include the storage and transmission of sensitive information, and as a result, the County may be the target of cyberattacks attempting to gain access to such information.
 In addition to intentional attacks, information breaches may occur due to unintentional employee error.
 A successful cyberattack or unintentional breach may require the expenditure of an unknown amount of money or time to resolve, substantially interrupt municipal services and operations and subject the County to legal action.
 The County has no knowledge of, nor historical record of any successful cyber-security breach or related attack.
 Attempted cyber-security attacks, whether anonymous or targeted, occur on a periodic frequency that is not uncommon to organizations or agencies of similar characteristics.
-To mitigate against such risks, the County has instituted various policies and procedures to protect its network infrastructure, including a cyber-security training requirement for certain departments, as well as general cyber-security incidents, up to a coverage maximum of \$5,000,000.
+To mitigate against such risks, the County has instituted various policies and procedures to protect its network infrastructure, including a cyber-security training requirement for certain departments, as well as general cyber-security training and awareness for all employees.
+The County also maintains insurance against cyber-security incidents, up to a coverage maximum of \$5,000,000.
 Despite the County's measures to safeguard its network infrastructure, there are no guarantees that such measures will be successful.